-Durham University History Department is one of the leading centres in the UK for the study of History, consistently ranked within the top three departments in the country by the Complete University Guide, the Times Good University Guide, and the Guardian University Guide.
+Durham University History Department is one of the leading centres in the UK for the study of History.
 We place research at the heart of our varied undergraduate and postgraduate programmes, inducting our students into a community of historians from the outset.

 The Department is undergoing significant expansion.
 This has allowed us to build on key research areas aligned with our existing strengths and our collaborations with the University’s research centres and institutes.

 The expansion is facilitating the generation of trans-national, trans-historical and comparative work, which often leads to groundbreaking historical research.
 We have launched new MA programmes, and will be developing an increasingly dynamic postgraduate community over the coming years.

 The Department has always provided exciting and engaged teaching, and this will remain a critical aspect of our work in the future, together with our desire to reach out to more of the most talented students through our widening participation programmes.

 Our research expertise and teaching provision extends from the early Middle Ages to the present day, and we are home to scholars of Europe (including the British Isles), Africa, East and South Asia, and the United States of America and of social, cultural, political, economic, religious, and gender history.

 We have particular strengths in the history of theology and religion, social and economic history, science and medicine, genders and sexualities, political cultures, intellectual and cultural history, visual and material culture, and landscape and memory.
 The ability to come together around these themes brings us together as historians and makes Durham an exciting place to work, research and study.